 Our guide, Elise, was wonderful.
 Her knowledge of history was perfect, but it was her own family connections to the history that painted the fuller picture.

 During the first hours of the D-Day invasions, her grandmother was out trying to herd her cows.
 She worked on a farm just about two miles from Utah Beach and she was angry that the Allied bombs had frightened her cows and disrupted her mostly peaceful life.
 According to Elise, the years of occupation for many of the farmers and locals had been uneventful and many had developed friendships and celebrated Christmas and other holidays with their occupiers.
 Though fisherman were no longer allowed to fish these shores and many farmers nearer the shoreline had lost their homes, the war had not touched many, until D-Day.
 To her grandmother, traumatized by having to chase cows as bombs fell, it was the allies who brought the war to them and she feared them.

 Thinking of Seaman Furtek trying to swim ashore to liberate a country he had never visited and Elise’s grandmother angry that he had frightened her cows, you begin to understand on a very personal level.
 Before you get to the movie ending of war, liberation is not always parades in the streets and kisses for the liberators.

 Here are a few of the other sights and visits that moved me.
-This is what travel is about, a pilgrimage with with “feet on the ground” and meeting the people, past and present, who shape our lives today.
-Thank you Normandy, for preserving this past and making it possible to not only learn from, but experience a history that leaves us all in awe 70 years later.
+This is what travel is about, a pilgrimage with “feet on the ground” and meeting the people, past and present, who shape our lives today.
+Thank you, Normandy, for preserving this past and making it possible to not only learn from but experience a history that leaves us all in awe 70 years later.

-This article was originally published in Huffington Pos with video added.
+This article was originally published in Huffington Post with video added.
 Here is the original article.